-Just missed the dealine?
+Just missed the deadline?
 Why not try our High School Classic Plus programme?
-With practically the same conditions, this programme allows you to send your application on 13 June at the latest for August departures, and 28 November for January departures.
+With practically the same conditions, this program allows you to send your application on 13 June at the latest for August departures, and 28 November for January departures.

 To make sure your stay goes smoothly and have all the information about the different aspects of the programme, you can attend an information and orientation meeting.